-The Council is currently engaged in a joint venture agreement with Muse Developments to create the Wirral Growth Company.
-The anticipated benefits to the Authority of this agreement are inward investment, regeneration, job creation, and income generation.
-These growth priorities are reflected within the Wirral Plan 2021-2026, which highlights ambitions to drive forward sustainable economic growth.
+The Council is currently engaged in a joint venture agreement with Muse Developments to create the Wirral Growth Company the benefits being inward investment, regeneration, job creation and income generation to the authority.
+These growth priorities are reflected within the Wirral Plan 2025, which highlights ambitions to drive forward sustainable economic growth.